Azure/iotedge-lorawan-starterkit/README.md

 - Easy deployment and setup using Azure ARM templates.
 - Small to Midsize Scalability Tests.
 - Simulator for development and testing without the need to own a Gateway.
-- Command Line Interface for common operations.*
+- Command Line Interface for LoRa client device provisioning.
 **Planned or In Development features*
 ## LoRaWAN Specification Support
 We plan to support the following key features of LoRaWAN 1.0.2 specification, however please note that not all of them are available as of today.
 Please refer to our release notes for more details on what is available.